thatte-idli-kaal-soup/tiks-ultimate.in/content/archive/goodbye-rsvp-app.md

 Obviously, the Events and the RSVP feature was the most used.
-In a span of 8 years, we had around ~1300 events -- most of them are practices that actually happened, but some cancelled ones too alongside other events like tournament call-ins, Secret Santa lists to some bachelorette parties and wedding reception RSVPs too!
+In a span of 8 years, we had around ~1300 events -- most of them are practices that actually happened, but some cancelled ones too alongside other events like tournament call-ins, Secret Santa lists, bachelorette party and wedding reception RSVPs too!
 I was so happy to see that the most attended event happened to be the 10th Anniversary Celebration of TIKS. 🎉

 1150+ practices across 420 weeks averages to about 2.8 sessions per week, which is crazy considering the multiple waves of COVID-19 and the fact